davdroman/TextBuilder/README.md

 }
 ```

+This is useful if you simply want to insert some rich text into a view body without defining a separate function.

 ## Limitations

 The `@TextBuilder` macro currently cannot be applied to computed properties due to Swift limitations.
 Use functions instead.